kristopolous/DRR/indycast.net/md/about.md

  * Puts everything in a single directory with a simple to understand hierarchy: `~/radio/kpcc/` (configurable)
  * Forks processes from a manager thread, carefully naming them with their purpose.
  * Has an informative log file that tells the user what's going on: `~/radio/kpcc/indycast.log`
- * Is easy to shut down and restart: `kill cat ~/radio/kpcc/pid-manager`
+ * Is easy to shut down and restart: `kill cat ~/radio/kpcc/pid-manager` or even `pkill callsign`
  * Is remotely upgradable (through the `/upgrade` endpoint), replacing its own footprint seamlessly.

 In fact if you run multiple stations you can see something like this:

     $ ls ~/radio
-    kcrw  kdvs  kpcc  kxlu  wxyc
+    kpfa  kpfk  kpcc

+In fact, if I look at the process tree of this machine I see this:

+    $ ps af -o comm= | grep kp
+     kpfa-manager
+      \_ kpfa-webserver
+      \_ kpfa-download
+     kpfk-manager
+      \_ kpfk-webserver
+      \_ kpfk-download
+     kpcc-manager
+      \_ kpcc-webserver
+      \_ kpcc-download

+    $ uptime
+    00:34:02 up 579 days, 18:04,  1 user,  load average: 0.01, 0.01, 0.01

+0.01 ... for 3 of them

-And if we dip into one of these, (notice how I'm not root or using sudo or any of that nonsense?) we'll see something like this:
+If we dip into one of these, (notice how I'm not root or using sudo or any of that nonsense?) we'll see something like this:

     $ cd kpcc; find . | grep -v mp3
     .